What we do

-We provide a platform that lets you integrate and automate the software you use via APIs.
-While we’re based in the United States, we also have a wholly owned UK subsidiary (Plan.nr Ltd).
+We provide a platform that allows you to connect and automate the APIs that you use.
+Whilst we’re based in the United States, we also have a wholly owned UK subsidiary (Plan.nr Ltd).
 Our staff in both countries work harmoniously together to provide our service and develop the platform.

 Our UK subsidiary is our EU GDPR representative.
 Contact and registration details for both the US and our UK subsidiary are available at the bottom of this policy.

-We understand the importance of the data we collect on our customers, and the sensitivity of what our customers may want to use our platform for.
-We therefore take full precautions and provide full transparency of how we do this.
+We understand the importance of the data we collect on our customers and sensitivity of what our customers may want to use our platform for.
+We therefore take maximum precautions and provide full transparency of how we do this.
 See our security page at https://tray.io/trust for information on how we safeguard your data and the compliance certifications we maintain.

 Website visitors and Cookies